Resources – Children, Education, Family

 Boys and Girls Club of Lawrence

 Programs and activities focused on three impact areas: academic success, good character and leadership, and healthy lifestyles.
-After-school and summer programs.
+They are currently enrolling for after-school programs.

-Provides: food voucher, rent and utility assistance, adoption and hospice services, transportation, counseling, legal immigration support and consult, case management, marriage for keeps, holiday supports, disaster relief, and advocacy.
+Provides adoption services, case management, marriage for keeps, holiday supports, and advocacy.

 ChildCare Aware of Eastern Kansas

-Customized child care referrals, professional development and resouces for early childhood professionals, and referrals to community resources for individuals, children, and families.
+Provides customized child care referrals, and referrals to community resources for individuals, children, and families.
+Services are usually at no cost.

 The Children’s Shelter, Inc.